Aaron Rodgers: 2021: Fourth MVP

-Rodgers was activated off the reserve/COVID-19 list on November 13, and returned to play the next day against the Seattle Seahawks, a game the Packers won 17–0.
-In Week 15, Rodgers threw for 268 yards and three touchdowns in a 31–30 win over the Baltimore Ravens, which clinched the NFC North title for the Packers for a third consecutive season and earned him NFC Offensive Player of the Week honors.
+Rodgers was activated off the reserve/COVID-19 list on November 13, and returned to play the next day against the Seahawks, a game the Packers won 17–0.
+In Week 15, Rodgers threw for 268 yards and three touchdowns in a 31–30 win over the Ravens, which clinched the NFC North title for the Packers for a third consecutive season and earned him NFC Offensive Player of the Week honors.
 On December 23, 2021, Rodgers was named to his tenth Pro Bowl.

-In a Week 16 victory over the Cleveland Browns, Rodgers threw his 443rd career touchdown pass, passing Brett Favre for the most all-time career touchdown passes in Green Bay Packers history.
+In a Week 16 victory over the Browns, Rodgers threw his 443rd career touchdown pass, passing Brett Favre for the most all-time career touchdown passes in Packers history.
 For his play in the month of December, Rodgers earned NFC Offensive Player of the Month honors.
 He finished the 2021 season with 4,115 passing yards, 37 touchdowns, and four interceptions.
 On January 14, 2022, Rodgers earned his fourth career First-team All-Pro selection.

-In the Divisional Round against the San Francisco 49ers, Rodgers threw for 225 yards, but a poor performance by the special teams unit haunted the Packers, losing 13–10.
+In the Divisional Round against the 49ers, Rodgers threw for 225 yards, but a poor performance by the special teams unit haunted the Packers, losing 13–10.
 It was Rodgers' fourth loss in as many games to the 49ers in the postseason and Rodgers' second home divisional loss.
 After the season, Rodgers won the AP NFL Most Valuable Player Award for the second consecutive season and the fourth time overall.
 Rodgers became the fifth player to win consecutive MVPs and first since Peyton Manning between 2008 and 2009.
 Rodgers joined Manning as the only players in NFL history to win at least four MVPs.
 He was ranked third by his fellow players on the NFL Top 100 Players of 2022.